INFLUENCE: HOW NOSTALGIA IS SHAPING OUR NOW

 Naturally, hoteliers with a fixation on the movements of millennials have a keen eye on the trend of looking back: from the 25hours Hotel Bikini Berlin channeling ‘80s nightlife with a roller disco (complete with shakes, leggings and on-point music) to Ace Hotel and their notably vintage Instagram account; and from the omnipresent revival of Ettore Sottsass’s Memphis design style to GIFs sourced straight from VHS, nostalgia is everywhere you look.
 There’s even a Stranger Things-themed hotel room – part of a host of partnerships for the show ranging from Eggo Waffles (obviously) to Playstation, Topshop to Louis Vuitton.

 As neon reminiscence continues, nostalgia’s influence seeps deeper and deeper into the pop-culture zeitgeist.
 Rihanna’s collaboration with Puma, the eponymous FENTY, is a pastel-soaked homage to the inescapable high schools of the 1980s’ most iconic films.
-Big and bold logos are back in fashion and on the catwalk (millennial It Girls like Sofia Richie and Gigi Hadid regularly clad in boldly-branded sweats); cars from the era are becoming a common backdrop for photo shoots.
+Big and bold logos are back in fashion and on the catwalk (millennial It-Girls like Sofia Richie and Gigi Hadid are regularly clad in boldly branded sweats); cars from the era are becoming a common backdrop for photo shoots.

 Two shining examples that showcase the potency of assimilating trends like these well, proving there’s more to this than hosting an ‘80s disco or using the Stranger Things font on a poster for your next film night.